AkoZhu/web-search-engine/README.md

-# Search Engine from Scratch
+# Cloud-based Distributed Search Engine

 **NOTICE:** Due to the academic policy, the source code is excluded.